MicrosoftDocs/azure-devops-docs/docs/package/feeds/about-release-views.md

 ---
 title: Learn about release views for package CI/CD
-description: Release views enable continuous integration and delivery of NuGet and npm packages in Package Management for Visual Studio Team Services and Team Foundation Server ms.assetid: 28527A09-8025-4615-A746-9D213CF8202C ms.prod: vs-devops-alm ms.technology: vs-devops-package
+description: Release views enable continuous integration and delivery of NuGet and npm packages in Package Management for VSTS and Team Foundation Server ms.assetid: 28527A09-8025-4615-A746-9D213CF8202C ms.prod: vs-devops-alm ms.technology: vs-devops-package